flowerinthenight/flowerinthenight.github.io/_posts/2019-02-05-golang-cobra-klog.md

-      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging -h, --help                             help for echo
+      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging -h, --help                             help for cobraklog

 Use "cobraklog [command] --help" for more information about a command.
 {% endhighlight %}